DES

 I am currently responsible for two courses in the curriculum of Turku School of Economics:

 The undergraduate level course provides the fundamentals of management information systems.
 The course provides the student a basic understanding of information systems in organizational use and the key management issues related to information systems.
 In practice, the course focuses how businesses and organizations obtain, utilize, and manage information systems.
 The course comprises lectures, case assignment done in student teams and hands-on exercises with SAP ERP software.
-More information about the course can be found from University of Turku Study Guide (in Finnish).

 The graduate level course deals with the theoretical and managerial issues related to digital economy and digital business.
 The purpose course is designed to help the students make sense of the economic and business implications of digitalization.
 The course is a combination of theory and contemporary themes in digital economy.
-More information about the